60 Effective Journal Prompts for Stress Relief

 Emotional release

-When we’re stressed, our minds can become cluttered with a jumble of thoughts and emotions.
-Journaling provides a safe haven for us to pour out those feelings onto the pages.
+When we feel stressed, our minds can get filled with a mix of thoughts and feelings.
+Journaling gives us a safe space to let those feelings out onto the pages.
+It’s like unloading a heavy backpack and feeling lighter afterward.

 Gain perspective